3dsdecomp/RedPepper/README.md

 # RedPepper

-This is a decompilation of the EU version of Super Mario 3D Land.
+This is a decompilation of the EU version of Super Mario 3D Land. (note that retail JP, KO, TW, and US versions are nearly identical)

 ## Progress